 As a result of this Act, the PSC reduced its telecommunications regulatory assessment fees (RAFs) 20%, from 0.0020 to 0.0016 of companies' gross operating revenues derived from intrastate business.
 This change became retroactively effective July 1, 2011.
-Florida telecommunications statutes remained essentially unchanged in 2012 and 2013; the agency continues to streamline remaining responsibilities.
+Florida telecommunications statutes have remained essentially unchanged for several years; however, the agency continues to streamline its remaining responsibilities.